Oh My, Phimai Historical Park

 The modern town of Phimai has developed around the ruins, which can be found in a square enclosed park in the centre.
 Parts of the 13th-century city walls still stand, the gates standing on mounds of earth.
 Next to them are square ponds full of lotus (what’s the plural of lotus?
 Loti?
 Lotuses?
 Oh I don’t know) with steps going down so you can have a dip (if you want to have a swim next to a busy road).

-Staying on the Moon River
+Staying at the Moon River Resort, Phimai

 Oddly, while listed, the place didn’t make it onto the Lonely Planet map, and the guidebook description of “in an almost rural location” made it sound like it was miles out of the town.
 It isn’t.
 If the map had included another couple of hundred meters, it would have made it on.
-It’s just the other side of the river from the Phimai museum.
-An easy ten minute walk into the centre of town.
+It’s just the other side of the river from the Phimai Museum.
+An easy ten-minute walk into the centre of town.

 Indiana Jones didn’t have a selfie stick

 One of the great things about these smaller temples is the lack of crowds.
 Honestly, when you go to one of the big famous ones like Angkor Wat, you have to share it with thousands of other people.
 When we paid our 100 baht entry fee to Phimai to the smiling guard, we nearly had to it ourselves.
 We explored the buildings, climbing up steps and through doorways, admiring the amazing carvings and statues.
 People didn’t get in the way of photos and there weren’t massive groups posing with selfie sticks.
+These off-the-beaten-track places in Thailand are fantastic to visit.

 The recently renovated Phimai museum was full of more carvings and statues from the ruins – freezes of the Ramayana, the churning of the sea of milk and other stories, of gods, animals and the ever-present ‘lingus’ (willy).
 It was well worth the 100 baht entry fee.
 The building itself is really pretty and next to a 13th-century reservoir.